 What is an overhead crane?

 An overhead crane is a piece of gear that permits you to lift and move weighty materials starting with one area and then onto the next in an exact way.
-There is no “one size fits all” way to characterize an overhead crane, as every overhead crane is painstakingly planned and designed for a particular reason or application to suit a project’s necessities.
+There is no “one size fits all” way to characterize a crane.
+Every machine is thoroughly planned and designed for a particular reason or application to suit a project’s necessities.

 Functions of an overhead crane operator